pactflow/ci-cd-workshop/set_up_ci/00_prerequisites.md

 - [ ] A [Github](http://github.com/) account.
 - [ ] A Travis CI account that is attached to your Github account.
     1. Go to [travis-ci.com][travis-ci] and sign in with your Github account.
-- [ ] A Pactflow account.
-Sign up for a free developer account [here](https://pactflow.io/pricing/).
+- [ ] A Pactflow account - ideally, your own personal one.
+You can sign up for a free developer account [here](https://pactflow.io/pricing/).
+You can use a shared company Pactflow account, but it will make things a bit fiddly, as you'll need to change the identifiers of the various resources that get created so that they don't clash with those from other workshop participants.
+We've found from past experience running workshops that it's much simpler if everyone has their own account.

 :warning: Note: these instructions have been written for, and tested, in a bash shell on Mac.
 They should work correctly on Linux.
 If you are using Windows, then you will need to know how to run git/make/node CLI commands, or pair with someone who does.